nccgroup/azucar/README.md

 <h1>Features</h1>

 * Return a number of attributes on computers, users, groups, contacts, events, etc... from Azure Active Directory
-* Search for high level accounts in a specific Azure Tenant, including Azure Active Directory, classic administrators and Directory Roles (RBAC)
+* Search for High Level accounts in a specific Azure Tenant, including Azure Active Directory, classic administrators, and Directory Roles (RBAC)
 * Multi-Threading support
 * Plugin Support
 * The following assets are supported by Azucar: